monnhoccon/php-image-uploader/README.md

 # PHP-Image-Uploader
-This project mainly help to upload an image to some services like Picasa, Imageshack, Imgur or something (just a plugin)
+This project mainly help to upload images to some services like Picasa, Imageshack, Imgur or something (just a plugin)
 * Author: Phan Thanh Cong
 * Contact: ptcong90@gmail.com
 * Copyright: (c) 2010 chiplove.9xpro